dp-24ctt3/WhiteVoid/README.md

     ```
     Copy the Firebase configuration to the .env in your frontend folder.

+    > Restart the dev server after any changes to `.env`.

 ### 3. Install dependencies
 From backend terminal:
 ```bash